tpapp/Miter.jl/docs/src/index.md

 Strings (for axis labels, annotations, plot titles) can be provided three ways:

 1. using any `::AbstractString` (except for the types below), eg `"100%"` or `"$5"`.
 This will be automatically emitted to the \LaTeX engine in an **escaped** form, such as `100\%`or `\$5`.
 Use this for plain text (including Unicode).
 This is always valid.
 2. using the [`LaTeX`]@ref) wrapper that emits `str`**unchanged**, or one of the convenience string literals `latex"..."`or `math"...`, where the only difference is that the latter wraps the content in `$`s (for math).
 Be careful, as using incorrect raw LaTeX can lead to errors that are hard to trace.
+Some basic sanity checks are performed, unless you are using `LaTeX(str; skip_check = true)`.
 3. using `LaTeXString.LaTeXString`, especially if you want interpolation, but note that `L"..."` automatically wraps its input in `$`s and you may not want that.

 If you concatenate strings of the types above with the `*` operator, make sure you put a `LaTeX` first (you can always insert an empty one, eg `LaTeX()` or `latex""`.
 That way, the output is a `LaTeX` and everything will be correctly escaped.
 Other combinations are deliberately unsupported.
+Please note that the `skip_check` flag is *contagious*: if any argument has it enabled, then so does the concatenated result.

 ```@docs
 LaTeX